-Amazon Just Launched A Brand New Echo With A Screen For Video Calls
+Amazon Just Launched A Brand-New Echo With A Screen For Video Calls

 Amazon has launched a brand new device called the Echo Show.
-It’s essentially an Amazon Echo with a 7-inch touchscreen and a 5 megapixel camera built-in — which means that you can now tell Alexa to show you that YouTube video, throw up lyrics to the song that’s playing, see weather forecasts, and also make video calls with anyone with another Echo Show or the Alexa App.
+It’s essentially an Amazon Echo with a 7-inch touchscreen and a 5-megapixel camera built-in — which means you can now tell Alexa to show you that YouTube video, throw up lyrics to the song that’s playing, see weather forecasts, and also make video calls with anyone with another Echo Show or the Alexa App.

-The 41 ounce device will be available in two colors — black and white — and will be available in the US for $229 on June 28.
+The 41-ounce device will be available in two colors — black and white — and will be available in the US for $229 on June 28.
 Here's what it's like to use.

 The Echo Show is the latest addition to Amazon’s family of Echo devices.
-Late last month, Amazon unveiled a hands-free, voice-activated camera called the Echo Look that uses algorithms to let you know which outfit looks best on you.
+Late last month, Amazon unveiled a hands-free, voice-activated camera called the Echo Look, which uses algorithms to let you know which outfit looks best on you.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.